"Everyone wants a good place to live"

 One World – One Health

-Our goal is to empower farmers, consultants who work with farmers and people who set the regulatory framework to effectively adapt to environmental and economic change using cutting-edge cross-disciplinary knowledge to solve problems and implement solutions.
+Our goal is to empower farmers, consultants and land managers who work with farmers who end up guiding the regulatory framework to effectively adapt to environmental and economic change using cutting-edge cross-disciplinary knowledge to solve problems and implement solutions.

 What's the problem?

 Pastoral agriculture, the backbone of the New Zealand economy, is confronted with economic, environmental, animal health, public perception, policy and climate challenges.
 The current approach of aiming for maximum output is no longer economically nor environmentally viable.
 The public want farmers to be successful, but together we need to improve and enhance our social licence.

 The volatility of the climate and commodity price fluctuations make it even more critical for some farming systems to change and adapt.

 How will New Zealand's agricultural industries adapt to falling dairy prices, growing environmental challenges and regather our public support?

 How will farm systems adapt and reconfigure to remain profitable, to become financially AND environmentally resilient?

 Research and evidence presented at Regional Plan/Environment Court / EPA hearings, data and knowledge amassed over the years by Alison Dewes, Russell Death, Barrie Ridler and others, provide information and insight into economically, environmentally and socially sustainable solutions.